JoePaxton/familiarity/README.md

 the *start* and *end* year (if there is an *end*) of the artist's years active.
 In our case, we are inputting "Lupe Fiasco" as our artist into the ```Artist()``` function from the ```pyechonest``` module.
-By calling the ```get_years_active()``` function on this particular artist, it does not show the *end* date because he is still currently active as an artist.
+By calling the ```get_years_active()``` function on this particular artist, it does not show the *end* date because he is currently active as an artist.

 ```python
 from pyechonest import artist